mvarrone/stp-project/backend/automate_config/README.md

 ## Tests

-- Tested on 5 devices resulting in a execution time of approximately 2 seconds.
+- [test1.txt](https://github.com/mvarrone/stp-project/blob/master/backend/automate_config/tests/test1.txt) Tested on 5 devices resulting in a execution time of approximately 2 seconds.

-- Tested on 6 devices resulting in a execution time of approximately 2 seconds as well: In this case, we created a new dictionary in *credentials.json* file containing a new switch not created in the lab.
+- [test2.txt](https://github.com/mvarrone/stp-project/blob/master/backend/automate_config/tests/test2.txt) Tested on 6 devices resulting in a execution time of approximately 2 seconds as well: In this case, we created a new dictionary in *credentials.json* file containing data for a new switch that was not created in the lab, so trying to access to if will fail